Key takeaways

 Hot leads are the ones that are most immediately valuable.

-They’ve typically gone beyond mere interest and have taken actions that indicate a strong intent to purchase, such as requesting a demo, adding items to a shopping cart, or reaching out directly for more information.
+They’ve typically gone beyond mere interest and have taken actions that indicate a strong intent to purchase.
+These actions can include requesting a demo, adding items to a shopping cart, or reaching out directly for more information.
 These leads are often ready to talk to a salesperson and may just need the final details confirmed before making a purchase.

 B2B vs. B2C leads